-The embryo is no longer referred to as a morula: it’s a blastocyst instead.
+The embryo is now referred to as a blastocyst.
 At this point, a cavity forms inside the embryo – and it’s inside this cavity that a baby’s body will eventually form.
 The embryo will also break down its protective outer membrane, enabling it to enter the uterus from the fallopian tube – where it will hopefully “implant” and continue to grow and develop.
 (This is known as “hatching”.)

 If you’re undergoing IVF, you’ll most likely be doing a “five-day embryo transfer”.
 This means that all the stuff mentioned above will have happened in the lab rather than in your fallopian tube, and then the blastocyst will be transferred directly into your uterus on day 5.
 (If you’re freezing your embryos for later use, the embryos will be frozen on day 5.)

 Day 7–8 after fertilisation